-Desert Animal Companions is a resource for information about individuals and groups working in partnership to better the lives of people and companion animals on the Navajo Reservation.
+Desert Animal Companions is a resource for information about individuals and groups working to better the lives of people and companion animals on the Navajo Nation.

-The primary purpose of this site is to raise awareness, connect people who wish to contribute with people providing services, assist networking and partnership among concerned individuals and groups, and ultimately to relieve the suffering and misery of companion animals living on the Navajo Reservation.
+The primary purpose of this site is to raise awareness, connect people who wish to contribute with people providing services, assist networking and partnership among concerned individuals and groups, and ultimately to relieve suffering and enhance the lives of companion animals living on the Navajo Nation and the people who care about them.

 Companion animal overpopulation and the inability to pay for veterinary services is a huge problem on the Navajo Reservation.
 The Navajo Nation, encompassing 26,000